department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal/request-a-priority-review.md

 - Are in financial distress, **or**
 - Have other sufficient cause (a reason for needing your appeal reviewed faster)

-**Note:** If you are older than 75, your appeal will receive Advanced on Docket status automatically.
+**Note:** If you’re over 75 years old, your appeal will receive Advanced on Docket status automatically.
 </div>

 ### How do I request to have my appeal Advanced on Docket?